 With the holidays upon us, invitations to parties are beckoning.
 You’ll want to look your very best without cutting into your holiday gift-giving budget.
-Here I share some simple techniques to elevate your party attire from déclassé to expensive.
+Here I share some simple techniques to elevate your party attire and make an outfit look expensive.

-10 Ways To Make Your Outfit Look More Expensive
+10 Ways To Make an Outfit Look Expensive

 Too many bows, buttons, frills, etc., can make a garment look cheap.
 The more streamlined the garment, the more refined it will appear.

 The same rule as above applies with too much ice.
 An over-indulgence often looks gaudy.
 There’s a statement my mother use to make, ‘Rich people don’t have to say they’re rich’.
 I often think of this when I see a person over-adorned with ice, such as: a large statement necklace combined with over the top earrings, multiple bracelets and rings.
 There is elegance in the simple touches.
 If you decide to wear a large necklace, select a smaller stud for an earring.
 If your garment’s neckline is such that it doesn’t need a necklace, now’s the time to wear a unique pair of statement earrings.

 Make sure your knitwear is free and clear from pills and pulls or snags.
 Though it may be your favorite sweater or shawl, you don’t want to lessen the value of your look by showing up in a garment that’s seen its better days.